girobusan/bare-mde/README.md

 ![screenshot](docs/screen_00_rounded.png)

-This repo is a mess.
-If you think, you would use this component, file an issue.
+This repo is a bit messy.
+If you think, you would use this component, file me an issue.
-It will motivate me to clean it up...and maybe even publish to npm.